Party of the European Left

 The Party of the European Left (PEL), or European Left (EL), is a European political party that operates as an association of democratic socialist and communist political parties in the European Union and other European countries.
-It was formed in January 2004 for the purposes of running in the 2004 European Parliament elections.
 The PEL was founded on 8–9 May 2004 in Rome.
 The elected MEPs from member parties of the PEL sit in The Left in the European Parliament – GUE/NGL group in the European Parliament, though not all PEL members are also members of GUE/NGL.
 The current president is the Austrian politician Walter Baier.

 History

 Before the PEL was founded, most of its members already held annual meetings together, as part of the New European Left Forum (NELF).
 Several member and observer parties also participated in the more radical European Anti-Capitalist Left.

 The Party of European Left (PEL) was formed on 8 and 9 May 2004 in Rome, Italy.
 The party's first congress took place on 8 October 2005 in Athens, and produced the Athens Declaration of the European Left.
 The second congress was held 23–25 November 2007 in Prague.
 The third congress was held on 2–5 December 2010 in Paris.
 Its fourth congress was held on 13–15 December 2013 in Madrid.
 Its fifth congress took place on 16–18 December 2016 in Berlin, and elected German lawyer and politician Gregor Gysi as the new PEL President.
 Heinz Bierbaum was elected president in 2019.
 He was succeeded by Walter Baier in December 2022.

 It operates a think tank, Transform Europe, and it has women's wing named EL-Fem.

 In 2024, the Danish member Red-Green Alliance (Enhedlisten) announced the schism of the party and the formation of a socially liberal (green- and pro-Ukraine leaning) European Left Alliance for the People and the Planet, in short ELA.
 The split follows the split of socially liberal Die Linke and socially conservative BSW in Germany, and the creation of a separate platform for the 2024 European elections, Now the People.